CrazyHobo420/hobo_weedfarm/README.md

 I will add more features as I learn more of this stuff.
 Have fun with this, in the meantime.

 All credit for the original script goes to PokeSerGG and RexShack for their initial commits and edits.
 I simply adapted it for weed.

+And a HUGE thanks to Hobbs for the weed props!

-Feel free to fork it and adapt it to your liking.
+Feel free to fork this and adapt it to your liking.
 Cheers!